The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 National and international organizations and media have taken an interest in David’s work.

 In 2014, Chuck Todd of NBC News named David one of two Republican “Rising Stars” in Oklahoma.
+In 2017, he was selected to participate in the Aspen Institute’s Rodel Fellowships in Public Leadership program.

 In 2015, David was a featured speaker at the Southern Republican Leadership Conference, sharing the stage with many of the leading presidential contenders.
 He is also a graduate of the State Legislative Leaders Foundation “Emerging Leaders” program.